downlinko/downlinko.github.io/_posts/development/2018-08-25-download-install-kotlin-windows.md

 Then look no further!

-In this guide you’ll learn how to download the compiler…
+In this guide, you’ll learn how to download the compiler…

 …and how to configure it so you can use it from command line.